 LEX ART

-We are a nonprofit community art space dedicated to inclusive, meaningful art experiences where people of all abilities can create, learn, and connect.
+We are a nonprofit community art space dedicated to fostering an environment where people of all backgrounds and abilities are welcomed, can explore, learn, create and connect.

 LexArt Studios